billchuong2018/IIoT-Solution-for-Saltwater-intrusion-/README.md

 ### What's the problem?

-1) The real-world problem you identified
+1) THE REAL-WORLD PROBLEM WE IDENTIFIED

 - Saltwater intrusion rises from downstream from 10 km to 200 km